 For example, floodlights may be mounted on brackets which may locate the fixtures above the top of the pole.

-• OTM (Over-Turning Bending Moment in foot-pounds)
+• OTM (over-turning bending moment in foot-pounds)

-The bending moment (force times distance) caused by the wind force acting on the pole and fixtures which tend to topple the pole or foundation.
-(See Figure 6)
+The bending moment (force times distance) caused by the wind force acting on the pole and fixtures, which tend to topple the pole or foundation.
+See Figure 7 on Page 7.